 Requirement Conditionality:

-U/C "U" indicates that compliance with the clause is unconditionally required.
-"C" indicates that compliance with the clause is required only if the specified condition is met.
+U/C "U" indicates that conformance with the clause is unconditionally required.
+"C" indicates that conformance with the clause is required only if the specified condition is met.

-Condition For conditional requirements this column describes the condition that has to be met for compliance with the clause to be a requirement.
+Condition For conditional requirements this column describes the condition that has to be met for conformance with the clause to be a requirement.

 Assessment: